- First Name

 - About Me

 Mary Channen Caldwell’s research on music in Europe ca. 1000-1600 engages with the complementary disciplines of historical musicology and medieval studies and is driven by interests in the cultural, ritual, textual, and material aspects of music and its production, reception, and transmission.
 Across her research and teaching, Caldwell employs methodologies that recognize the importance of notes on the page (incomplete as they are in premodern sources) while seeing these abstract reflections of music as part of complex systems of cultural meaning and history.
 While music is always at the core, her writing and teaching connect with a range of interrelated disciplines, including manuscript studies, gender studies, literary theory, theology and exegesis, liturgiology and hagiography, dance and movement studies, and theories of time and temporality.
-She also continues to cultivate a secondary research area in premodern movement and dance studies.
-Publications on a range of topics related to these interests appear and are forthcoming in Early Music History, Plainsong & Medieval Music, Music & Letters, the Journal of the Royal Musical Association, the Journal of the American Musicological Society, the Journal of Musicology, and the Revue de musicologie, as well as in edited volumes, including one published by the Medieval Institute’s Early Drama, Art, and Music Monograph Series.
+Published and forthcoming articles on a range of topics related to these interests appear in Early Music History, Plainsong & Medieval Music, the Journal of the Royal Musical Association, the Journal of the American Musicological Society, the Journal of Musicology, Revue de musicologie, Music & Letters, and Speculum, as well as in edited volumes.